 Gotabaya Rajapaksa wins Sri Lankan presidential election

-Sri Lanka's controversial wartime defence secretary Gotabaya Rajapaksa will lead the country after ruling party candidate Sajith Premadasa conceded the hotly contested presidential poll on Sunday, marking the return of the powerful Rajapaksa dynasty known for its pro-China tilt, amidst security challenges following the Easter Sunday terror attacks that killed 269 people.
-Rajapaksa, 70, defeated Premadasa, 52, by more than 13 lakh votes, according to the official results.
+Sri Lanka's controversial wartime defence secretary Gotabaya Rajapaksa will be the next President after ruling party candidate Sajith Premadasa conceded the hotly contested election on Sunday, marking the return of the powerful Rajapaksa dynasty known for its pro-China tilt, amidst security challenges following the devastating Easter Sunday terror attacks that killed 269 people.
+Rajapaksa, 70, defeated Premadasa, 52, by more than 13 lakh votes, the election commission said.

 Rajapaksa, who will succeed President Maithripala Sirisena for a five-year term, will be sworn in as the seventh executive president of Sri Lanka on Monday at the ancient north central town of Anuradhapura.
 He will be the second member from the Rajapaksa family to become the president.
 His older brother Mahinda Rajapaksa was president from 2005 to 2015.